Asakusa, Harajuku, Shinjuku, and Omotesando are Tokyo’s big four sightseeing areas. It’s where every tourist to Japan should go at least once.

 Closed: open every day

-Benitsuru Serves the Fluffiest Pancakes in all of Asakusa!
+#4.
+Benitsuru: Serving the Fluffiest Japanese Pancakes in all of Asakusa!

 “People queue up for this shop from early in the morning,” says Ikeno-san and tells us how surprised he was about that.
 Benitsuru is a pancake specialty shop that is run by the son of the owner of Flamingo, a famous café in Shibuya.
 In fact, “benitsuru” is the Japanese translation of “flamingo.”